pointfreeco/swift-tagged/README.md

 }
 ```

-And there's no chance we'll accidentally pass a `User` id where we expect a `Subscription` id.
+And there's no chance we'll accidentally pass a user id where we expect a subscription id.

 ``` swift
 let subscription = fetchSubscription(byId: user.id)